katiewinter017/Winter-Portfolio/FinalProjectPartThree.md

 In Part II, I built out these sketches into draft visualizations, using Flourish to visualize data.
 I utilized data from the Arts + All Museums Salary Transparency 2019 spreadsheet to pinpoint variances in executive pay to worker pay and individually profile individual instances of inequitable wages.

 In Part III, I started turning my outlined story board into a narrative, diving deeper into turning my ideas and data into a story.
+This section of my portfolio dives into the changes I made, my audiene, design choices, as well as offers my final project to be viewed and lists the references I used.

 ## Changes Made Since Part II

-Since Part II, the majority of
+Since Part II, the majority of of changes made was adding more context and research.
+In Part II, my project was mainly outlined, with no story to connect the visualizations.
+Thus, in this part, I expanded my research, leveraging other statistics about the issue to build out a story.
+I also added additional images throughout the story, making sure the images worked to complement the visualizations and story and not distract.
+Similary, I made sure the story had similar colors throughout.
+I tweaked small details, like making titles more descript, citing my images, and linking sources throughout.

+A larger change included adding another visualization.
+Towards my last section I had a visualization that showed wages compared to the livable wage for 1 adult with no kids in Allegheny County.
+However, I made mention of the livable wage for 1 adult with 1 kid.
+Thus, I felt it would be strong to also show the visualization of that comparison.
+I believe that this viusalization helped my story and added another element of thinking how these positions are unable to support a family.

+More of my changes are detailed below:

 ### Interview Feedback
 The interview feedback was extremely useful in making concise changes that may have caused confusion.
 In my interview I asked the questions "What did not work well/was confusing?" and "What would you change?".
 The following chart lists the interviewees answers to these questions, as well as the changes I made responding to each feedback point.